 The Bloch waves $u^{(1)}_\pm$ are now given by \eqref{E:Bloch_wvs} and \eqref{E:kappa}-\eqref{E:xi_min} with $(a,b,s)$ replaced by $(a_1,b_1,1/2)$.
 We denote the resulting $\kappa$ in \eqref{E:kappa} by $\kappa_1$.
 Analogously we obtain $u^{(2)}_\pm$ and denote the resulting vectors in \eqref{E:xi_plus},\eqref{E:xi_min} by $\zeta^\pm$.

 Because the ordering of $c_1$ and $c_2$ is unknown in this case, Theorem \ref{T:Bloch_cond} can be used to prove ground state existence only if both $I_1$ and $I_2$ are negative.
 If this occurs, the existence of a strong ground state is then completely independent of the nonlinear periodic coefficients $\Gamma_1, \Gamma_2$ and of $p$ (within (H1)-(H3)).
-We show below that similarly to the dislocation example such cases can be found here as well.
+We show below that such cases occur.

 The integrals from Theorem \ref{T:Bloch_cond} now become \beq

 \eeq and \beq

 \eeq where $\zeta^+$ is the same as $\xi^+$ in \eqref{E:xi_plus} with $(a,b,\kappa,s)$ replaced by $(a_2,b_2,\kappa_2,1/2)$, $\kappa_2$ is the same as $\kappa$ in \eqref{E:kappa} with $(a,b,s)$ replaced by $(a_2,b_2,1/2)$.